MarkTsumi01/obsidian/Summaries/Cyber-security/Course 3/Module 3.md

 Once the hacker has entered an insecure network through a backdoor, they can cause extensive damage: installing malware, performing a denial of service (DoS) attack, stealing private information or changing other security settings that leaves the system vulnerable to other attacks.
 A **DoS attack** is an attack that targets a network or server and floods it with network traffic.

+## Possible impacts on an organization

+As you’ve learned already, network attacks can have a significant negative impact on an organization.
+Let’s examine some potential consequences.

+- **Financial**: When a system is taken offline with a DoS attack or some other tactic, they prevent a company from performing tasks that generate revenue.
+Depending on the size of an organization, interrupted operations can cost millions of dollars.
+Reparation costs to rebuild software infrastructure and to pay large sums associated with potential ransomware can be financially difficult.
+In addition, if a malicious actor gets access to the personal information of the company’s clients or customers, the company may face heavy litigation and settlement costs if customers seek legal recourse.

+- **Reputation**: Attacks can also have a negative impact on the reputation of an organization.
+If it becomes public knowledge that a company has experienced a cyber attack, the public may become concerned about the security practices of the organization.
+They may stop trusting the company with their personal information and choose a competitor to fulfill their needs.

+- **Public safety**: If an attack occurs on a government network, this can potentially impact the safety and welfare of the citizens of a country.
+In recent years, defense agencies across the globe are investing heavily in combating cyber warfare tactics.
+If a malicious actor gained access to a power grid, a public water system, or even a military defense communication system, the public could face physical harm due to a network intrusion attack.